astronomer/ebook-etl-elt/README.md

 ## How to run the demo

 1. Fork and clone this repository.
-2. Make sure you have the [Astro CLI](https://docs.astronomer.io/astro/cli/install-cli) installed and that [Docker](https://www.docker.com/products/docker-desktop) is running.
+2. Make sure you have the [Astro CLI](https://docs.astronomer.io/astro/cli/install-cli) installed and are at least on version 1.34.0.
 3. Copy the `.env.example` file to a new file called `.env`.
 If you want to use a custom XCom backend with MinIO uncomment the last 4 lines in the `.env` file.
 4. Run `astro dev start` to start the Airflow instance.
 The webserver with the Airflow UI will be available at `localhost:8080`.
-Log in with the credentials `admin:admin`.
 5. Run any DAG.
 They all are independent from each other.
 7. Use the `query_tables` DAG to check the number of records in the tables.